-- A. All programs must submit a semi-annual statistical report as directed by CFWYI by January 20th and July 20th of each year. - B. Programs must ensure the figures in the age, gender, and race columns combined equal the figure in the number of clients served column. - C. Agencies that serve multiple counties must submit a separate report for clients served in each county.
+- A. All programs must submit a semi-annual statistical report as directed by CFWYI by January 20th and July 20th of each year. - B. Programs must ensure the figures in the age, gender, and race columns combined equal the figure in the number of clients served column. - C. Programs must include the number of human trafficking victims served in the semiannual statistical reporting form. - D. Agencies that serve multiple counties must submit a separate report for clients served in each county.